yeokm1/yeokm1.github.io-hugo/content/post/2020/10/how-i-got-the-rarest-sg-aviation-cert/index.md

 {{< imgdisplay src="images/cov-back.jpg" width="700" >}}

-This aviation certificate is so rare, I'm not surprised if I'm the only one right now that has a valid one.
+This aviation certificate for a PPL is so rare, I'm not surprised if I'm the only one right now that has a valid one.

 <!--more-->